Origin story

 ASIC and presale path

-Hashdag's 2020 community-launch archive said Kaspa would have no premine or founder rewards, and in the same breath described DAGLabs as a for-profit miner running a pre-launch ASIC-customization path and a DeFi-contract auction for rights to future Kaspa coins.
-Yonatan later said the hardware and ASIC-presale path never materialized: the optical ASIC hardware it depended on wasn't ready.
+Hashdag's 2020 community-launch archive said Kaspa would have no premine or founder rewards, In the same breath it called DAGLabs a for-profit miner with a pre-launch ASIC-tuning path and a DeFi-contract auction for rights to future Kaspa coins.
+Yonatan later said that path never happened: the optical ASIC chips it leaned on weren't ready.

 DeFi sequencing path

-The April 2021 launch article framed Kaspa as faster ordering infrastructure for DeFi applications running on Ethereum.
-The later Uphold interview recap keeps the same theme underneath: Kaspa's specialization is sequencing, which matters most where transaction order and MEV move real money.
+The April 2021 launch article framed Kaspa as faster ordering rails for DeFi apps running on Ethereum.
+The later Uphold interview recap keeps the same theme underneath: Kaspa's specialty is sequencing, which matters most where transaction order and MEV move real money.
 That's the source for the "base sequencing layer for another ecosystem" idea.
 It is not a claim that Kaspa ever shipped as an Ethereum L2.

 Gamenet path